wp-plugins/gravity-forms-addons/readme.txt

 3. Go to the post or page where you want the directory
 4. Click "Add a Gravity Forms Directory" button (likely just to the right of the Gravity Forms button)
 5. Choose a form from the drop down, (you may click advanced options for lots of additional options)
+6. Click "Insert Directory".
+A "shortcode" should appear in the content editor that looks similar to `[directory form="#"]`
+7. Save the post

+### Configuring Fields & Columns

+When editing a form, click on a field to expand the field.
+Next, click the "Directory" tab.
+There, you will find options to:

+* Choose whether you would like the field to be a link to the Single Entry View;
+* Hide the field in Directory View; and
+* Hide the field in Single Entry View